 With a nagging hip problem or a dodgy ankle the first thing is to rule out an any damage to the joint that would contraindicate treatment and then see how the joints themselves move.
 After this I want to see how the patient balances on one leg, how they squat, and how they engage their core.

-From this position we can start progressing the movement.
-We can then load this with a kettle bell exercise call “The Backhoe.”
+From this position, we can start progressing the movement.
+We can then load this with a kettlebell exercise called “The Backhoe.”
 This requires coordination of movement and helps with body awareness.
 We can groove these movements and then incorporate full squat motion.
 This not only improves the form of the squat but properly loads the structures used therein.